heatherlyrobert/make_program/README.md

 # make_program
-#   VER_NUM     "0.5h"
+#   VER_NUM     "0.6a"
-#   VER_TXT     "updated library rules to avoid unnecessary relinking"
+#   VER_TXT     "feel safe, so changed structure to be more incremental and faster"

 make driver for heatherly standard programs